jjvanzon/JJs-Reference-Architecture/patterns.md

 #### Conclusion

 Hopefully this gave a good impression of how [`ViewModels`](#viewmodels) might be structured.
 They can enable technology independence, preventing hard coupling to business logic and data access, offering a flexible way to model the user interaction.
-In the coming sections, more patterns will be introduced, to illustrate how these [`ViewModels`](#viewmodels) might be used in practice, where they come and go: how this design pattern comes into play.
+In the coming sections, more patterns will be introduced, to illustrate how these [`ViewModels`](#viewmodels) might be used in practice, where they come and go.

 ### Lookup Lists